lighthall-lab/lighthall-pipeline/README.md

 > I haven't been able to run it on the bet yet but it imported nipype's bet interface fine so should be okay!
 I forgot how I loaded the data with the file structure still intact and everything, but i'll send it later
 >

-@ian-cogneato:
-> Removed a mess of old crash files in the latest branch, but we still have some cleanup work to do in sorting out which pre-processing steps belong in the current workflow.